What Colors Clothes Look Best Against a Blue Background

 Although backdrops are beyond the scope of this article, you should still pay attention to them because

-shooting on the wrong backdrop can create confusion in the casting director
+shooting on the wrong backdrop can create confusion in the casting director, causing you to miss out on an audition opportunity.

 When the photographer takes his or her test shot, pay attention to whether your outfit is clashing with the backdrop.
 For instance, you wouldn't want to do a shot where you're playing a Young Professional Type... against a blurred greenery backdrop outdoors!